ENGL 101 English Composition 1

 (click on image to enlarge)

-image of the Pro/Con section of a CQ Researcher report
+Pro/Con Section within a CQ Researcher report

 Go Directly to the Alternative Press

-Limiting to editorials in the databases
+Limiting to Editorials in the Databases

 Editorials are a great way to find reasoned opinions on current controversial topics.
 Use these specialized searches to find full-text editorials in the library's databases.